Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Summary and next steps

 \section{Summary and next steps}

-In this article, we demonstrated that a global tuning of event generators with data from both high-energy accelerators (HEP) and extensive air showers (EAS) could help solve some of the puzzles we currently face when interpreting astrophysical measurements.
-As an example, we discussed ways to increase the muon production in air showers in order to better describe observations.
-Global tuning will either resolve these tensions or lead us to extend the standard theory.
-Similarly, global tuning may also reveal additional tensions between experimental results that have not been previously brought into comparison, or challenge the systematic uncertainties quoted by some experiments.
-Either way, it promises valuable new insight into air shower data.
+In this article, we demonstrated that a global tuning of event generators with data from both high-energy accelerators (HEP) and extensive air showers (EAS) has the potential to resolve some of the puzzles we currently face in interpreting astrophysical measurements.
+As an example, we discussed effects that could increase the muon production in air showers to better describe observations.
+Global tuning will either resolve such tensions or lead us to an extension of the standard theory.

-Global tuning requires the use of automatic tuning software, which extends the classic tuning loop by incorporating a model of the cosmic ray fluxes and air shower simulations.
+Global tuning needs to be done with automatic tuning software for which the classic tuning loop is extended by including a model of the cosmic ray flux and air shower simulations.
 To facilitate the use of EAS data, a translator similar to \rivet in HEP data needs to be developed.
-This report can serve as a starting point for that development.
+This report can serve as a starting point for such a development.

-Another requirement for global tuning is an event generator with a documented tuning interface that includes all the necessary physical processes to simulate hadron-nucleus and nucleus-nucleus collisions up to hundreds of TeV. \pythia{}~8/Angantyr currently best meets these requirements and is therefore the first target for tuning, but other event generators should follow.
-However, \pythia{} remains poorly integrated with several air shower simulation codes, including \conex{} and MCEq.
-In contrast, \epos{}, \sibyll{}, and \qgsjet{} are well integrated but they often suffer from insufficient documentation, which limits their usability for user-friendly tuning.
-Closing these gaps will be a key focus of future development to improve usability and compatibility across simulation frameworks.
+Another requirement for global tuning is an event generator with a documented tuning interface that includes all the physical processes needed to simulate hadron-nucleus and nucleus-nucleus collisions up to hundreds of TeV. \pythia~8/Angantyr currently best meets these requirements and is therefore the first target for tuning, but other event generators should follow.